top of page

 Expedition Cruises (Most Popular)

-These are the standard for Antarctica travel.
+These are the standard for travel to Antarctica.
 They prioritize exploration and typically include:

 • Zodiac excursions